-If you’re impacted by a ransomware or phishing attack, your entire e-commerce store could become compromised—and there’s a realistic chance this will lead to your business being taken offline permanently.
+Are you impacted by a ransomware or phishing attack?
+Your entire e-commerce store could become compromised.
+There is a chance this will lead to your business being taken offline permanently.

 To prevent this from becoming a reality, here are some important tactics to use when improving the security of your e-commerce store.

 Update your passwords right now

 If you want to leave the door open for hackers to walk right in and steal your business data.
 Choose a basic password.
 This is essentially a beacon for hackers, and they won’t hesitate to take the opportunity to utilize a poor password for their own benefit.

 To create a strong password that will deter cybercriminals, consider the following points:

 - Add symbols, numbers, and letters in caps lock

 - Update your passwords every 60 or so days